SafaS1234/Raining-Strings/README.md

 # Raining Strings
- Creates a list of stores until the user exists
+ Creates a list of stores in a alphabetical order until the user exists.
+ Also contains a test driver program.